 Tell your care team if your symptoms do not start to get better or if they get worse.

 Do not have sex or use vaginal products, such as tampons or douches, while using this medication and for a time after use.
 Having sex or using vaginal products can make this medication not work as well.
 Talk with your care team about how long to not have sex or use vaginal products after the last dose.

-This medication can damage and reduce the effect of latex-containing products such as condoms and diaphragms.
+This medication can damage and reduce the effect of latex-containing products, such as condoms and diaphragms.
 Avoid use of latex-containing products while taking this medication and for 3 days after the last dose.
 Get rid of any products that are exposed to this medication.

 Your clothing may get soiled.
 To help prevent reinfection, wear freshly washed cotton, not synthetic, underwear.